As an Amazon Associate I earn from qualifying purchases. This is at no additional cost to you.

 I don’t have a converted garage with a multi-gym and dozens of free weights lying around.
 I use my living-room, with some good quality dumbbells and my own body-weight.

-However there dozens of are cheaper and lighter dumbbells to suit anyone.
+However, there are dozens of are cheaper and lighter dumbbells to suit anyone.

 Dumbbells are great for weight training.